An iron-one is sharpening in [against] an iron-one; and a man is sharpening the faces of his friend. Prov 27:17 FLT

 Let’s make things more interesting.
-The verb sharpen (Strong’s #2300) is only found 6 times in the Bible.
-In every other context it used of judgment.
-Habakkuk gives us a clear picture of its figurative use:
+The verb sharpen (Strong’s #2300) is only found 6 times in the biblical text.
+In every other context it looks to be used of judgment.
+Habakkuk gives us a picture of its figurative use:

-Sharp is figuratively used of a fierce face like that of an evening wolf.
+Sharp is figuratively used of a fierce face like that of the wolf of the dusk/evening.
 What is an evening wolf?
 A cryptic word incorporating a specific time of day and a specific animal.